neerajlovecyber/RawDumpTool/README.md

     (Instructions on how to download/install the tool if it's available on GitHub)

     Clone the repo & Run The exe file.
+(Needs internet to works otherwise it will not run)

     Choose the appropriate options for memory dumping, encryption, and decryption as required.